deshpandeneil/online-judge/README.md

 Here is a quick guide for installing this project on your PC and hosting it locally:

-### 1) Cloning the project
+### 1. Cloning the project

 clone the project by the following command:

     git clone https://github.com/deshpandeneil/online-judge.git

-change directory and move into the cloned project.

-    cd RC-Round-2/

-### 2) Creating virtual env and installing required packages
+### 2. Creating virtual env and installing required packages

-install python3-env and pip for creating a envirnoment.
+install python3-env and pip (if not already installed) for creating a virtual develpopment envirnoment.

     sudo apt-get install python3-venv python3-pip